-Scaling a no-code app from a few hundred to thousands - or even millions - of records can be challenging.
-Without proper optimization, performance issues like slow load times, data limits, and system crashes can frustrate users and hurt your app's reliability.
+Scaling an app from a few hundred to thousands—or even millions—of records can be challenging.
+Without proper optimization, performance issues like slow load times, data limits, and system crashes frustrate users and hurt reliability.
 Here's what you need to know:

 - Performance Drops: Query times increase as data grows, especially for dashboards or analytics.